Skip to main content

 Protein

 Because they are strict carnivores, cats need to eat food with more protein than dogs do.
-Typically, dog food has an “As-Fed” protein percentage of 18 to 26 percent.
-Cat food should have an “As-Fed” protein percentage of at least 30 to 34 percent for dry food and 40 to 50 percent for wet food.
-While some dog food brands offer high-protein formulas, they still do not provide the level of protein needed by cats.
+Typically, dog food has an “As-Fed” protein percentage of 18-26%.
+Cat food should have an “As-Fed” protein percentage of at least 30-34% for dry food and 40-50% for wet food.
+While some dog food brands offer high-protein formulas, they still do not provide the level of protein needed for cats.

 Taurine

-Cats and humans are some of the only mammals whose bodies cannot make taurine naturally.
+Cats are some of the only mammals whose bodies cannot make enough taurine naturally.
 As such, cats must eat food with added taurine, which dog food does not have.
 If they don’t get enough taurine in their diets, cats can experience digestive issues, loss of vision, and heart problems.

 Niacin

-Cats are also unable to make niacin, which they need in their diets.
+Cats can also not make niacin, which they need in their diets.
 Animal tissue is the most common source of niacin.
 Plants also contain low levels of this vitamin.
 But a food made with more plant tissue and less animal tissue would still not be enough to meet cats’ needs.

 Vitamin A